2rats/yii2-forum/README.md

 # Yii2 Forum Extension
 This Yii2 extension offers a simple set of forum features that make it easy to integrate a full-featured forum into your web application.

+⚠️ This extension is currently **WIP**.
+Feel free to _Watch_ this repo for the first release or [contribute](https://github.com/2rats/yii2-forum#contributions).
+Thank you. ⚠️

 ## Requirements